A complete Southeast Asia packing list, written specifically for women. Download your free printable packing list at the end of this article.

 - Towel – Have your own towel ready as some hostels will not provide you with one.
 Skip the bulky towel and go for the microfiber ones or those lightweight quick dry towels from Speedo.

-- Urinal funnel – Men pee standing up especially in Asia, and even more especially where I’m from in the Philippines.
+- Urinal funnel – Men pee standing up (sadly, often in public) especially in Asia, and even more especially where I’m from in the Philippines.
 Instead of being jealous of this luxury, and it is, I suggest this tool which lets you urinate with ease when you absolutely don’t want to squat in that icky toilet bowl.
 After use, simply wrap the funnel with a handkerchief and keep it in a Ziploc bag.

 - Tampons/Diva cup – Tampons are hard to find in certain parts of Southeast Asia.
 If you do manage to find some, they tend to be expensive.
 If you’d rather not wear sanitary pads, consider using a Diva cup which is a menstrual cup that can be reused throughout your trip.
 They’re light, easy-to-clean, and takes up less space than pads or tampons.